Sowmya-Harsh/Protein_Data_Analyzation/README.md

 # Protein_Data_Analyzation
 ## Imported the Protein Dataset of A.Thaliana from uniprot.org(Dataset of Reviewed and Unreviewed)
-Labeled Protein- Protein haivng Enzyme Commission (EC) Number Unlabeled Protein- Protein not having the EC number.
+Labeled Protein- Protein haivng Enzyme Commission (EC) Number.
+Unlabeled Protein- Protein not having the EC number.

 ## Imported the .tsv file into MongoDB